In the

 Shimmering eyes scan the shadows.

-The shaman, Ba’ ts’ose has gone.
+The shaman, Ba’ ts’ose

 Deserted, he stretches his arms;